Joy Reid’s Missed Opportunity

 The Backstory and Hacking Claim

-Reid’s statement was addressing homophobic remarks which were discovered in posts she published on her Reid Report blog from the mid-to-late 2000s.
+Reid’s statement was addressing homophobic remarks which were discovered in posts she published on her Reid Report blog from the mid- to late 2000s.
 The first trove of posts was revealed late last year by an anonymous Twitter user, quickly prompting an apology from Reid, though she also launched an investigation into the authenticity of the posts.
 Last week, when a new batch of her old posts came to light, Reid claimed that the “offensive and hateful references” had been fabricated as “part of an effort to taint my character with false information by distorting a blog that ended a decade ago.”

 “Now that [the Reid Report site] has been compromised I can state unequivocally that it does not represent the original entries,” she also said.